tzervas/DynEL/README.md

 ## License

-See `LICENSE` for more information.
+DynEL is licensed under the MIT license; see `LICENSE` for more information.

 ## Contact